Materiality Topics

 Type of Impact : Positive

-• Encouraging and educating farmers in Thailand on sustainable palm plantation increases the potential of farmers in Thailand, reduces deforestation, and reduces the impact from human rights risks that may arise from planting oil palm and other agricultural raw materials.
+- Educate farmers in Thailand on sustainable palm cultivation, which increases the potential of Thai farmers, reduces deforestation, and reduces the impact of human rights risks that may occur from palm oil plantations and other agricultural raw materials.

 Type of Impact : Negative